googleprojectzero/winafl/README.md

 ### Building instrument.exe

+For convenicence, a version of instrument.exe confirmed to work with WinAFL is included in the bin32 directory.
+If you want to build it yourself follow the instructions below.

 In order to clone [syzygy](https://github.com/google/syzygy/)'s repository you can follow the instructions outlined here: [SyzygyDevelopmentGuide](https://github.com/google/syzygy/wiki/SyzygyDevelopmentGuide).
 Once you have `depot_tools` and the repository cloned, you can compile instrument.exe like this:

 ```